A Road Trip Through Iceland’s Filming Locations

 Iceland Locations That Appeared in Batman Begins

-But in Batman Begins, from Christopher Nolan, it’s not Siberia that Iceland represents, but the Himalayas (just as we saw in The Secret Life of Walter Mitty).
+But in Batman Begins, by Christopher Nolan, it’s not Siberia that Iceland represents, but the Himalayas (just as we saw in The Secret Life of Walter Mitty).
 In the film, the training scenes featuring Christina Bale and Liam Neeson that take place in the Himalayas, actually take place with Iceland’s glaciers in the background, including Svinafellsjokull Glacier and Vatnajokull Glacier.

 Iceland Locations That Appeared in The Tree of Life

-Last on our list (but certainly not last overall — you can find plenty more films that have been shot in Iceland; these are just a few of our favourites) of Iceland movie locales is The Tree of Life, a 2011 star-studded film categorised as an epic experimental drama.
+Last on our list (but certainly not last overall — you can find plenty more films that have been shot in Iceland; these are just a few of our favorites) of Iceland movie locales is The Tree of Life, a 2011 star-studded film categorized as an epic experimental drama.
 Stars like Brad Pitt, Jessica Chastain and Sean Penn appear in this movie about the meaning of life.

 Those scenes that show what’s depicted as the beginning of life on Earth?
 They're actually just showing viewers a series of hot springs in Iceland, including those around Krafla and Namafjall.

-The above 17 movies and TV shows not enough for you?
+Are the above 17 movies and TV shows not enough for you?
 If you’re still wanting to see even more movie and TV shooting locations throughout Iceland, be sure to check out the details on the Film in Iceland website, which aims to educate filmmakers on the various benefits of filming movies in the country.

 - The Midnight Sky, starring and directed by George Clooney